 Commercial steel buildings offer a wide range of structural and style possibilities: roof profile, location, and size of loading bays, access doors, insulation, skylights, color, external finishing, and more.
-The building is custom manufactured to YOUR exact specifications.
-Detailed below are some popular customizations.
+The steel building kit package is custom manufactured to YOUR exact specifications.
+Detailed below are some popular customization options.

 Mix and match wall, roof, and trim colors to compliment your corporate identity or match the surrounding structures.

 To meet your business's access needs, choose from an extensive range of doors, including overhead, rollup, bi-fold, and sliding doors.

 All industrial building kits come standard with 26-gauge PBR metal roof & wall panels.
 Or you can opt to finish the building with architectural panels, insulated metal panels, and more.

 Add any number of structural options from an enclosed lean-to office to door canopies, a mezzanine level, or a customized roofline.

 What is a flex commercial building?

 A flex commercial building typically refers to a type of commercial real estate designed to be adaptable and flexible to accommodate various uses.